JeffersonLab/DEMPgen/README.md

 - The script automatically generates a random seed itself using the /dev/urandom function

+### Process_EIC_iFarm.csh

+- This version is for use on the JLab iFarm/Farm
+- This script uses the same arguments as Process_EIC.csh
+- If you are processing interactively (i.e. on the iFarm), you will need to make sure that you have executed -
+  - module use /group/halla/modulefiles
+  - module load root
+- You should also check the path set at the top looks OK
+    - By default, /eic/users/${USER}/DEMPGen is assumed

+### JLab_Batch_Submission.sh

+- This version should be used to submit jobs to the Farm batch queueing system (swif2)
+- It uses the same arguments as Batch_Submission_EIC.sh
+- Before running, ensure you have a folder or sym link for LundFiles
+    - data/LundFiles
+	- This must exist for output!
+- You should also check the paths set throughout the script look ok (for example, in the COMMAND: ... line)
+    - By default, /eic/users/${USER}/DEMPGen is assumed

-### json_examples - SJDK 09/02/22
+### json_examples

+- There were several .json files clogging up the main directory, many of these were very outdated.
+As such, I've moved them all to a subfolder -
+  - json_examples
-There were several .json files clogging up the main directory, many of these were very outdated.
-As such, I've moved them all to a subfolder, json_examples.
-This folder has .json config files for a variety of different conditions.
-However, due to several of them being quite outdated, the Config_EIC.json file in the main (the directory of this README) directory should be consulted to see the options that are actually availble.
+- This folder has .json config files for a variety of different conditions.
+  - Due to several of them being quite outdated, the Config_EIC.json file in the main (the directory of this README) directory should be consulted to see the options that are actually availble.